 The main diagnostics facilities are by means of the flags.
-See chapter 3 Flags for a full description of the flags and their meaning.
+See 'Flags' in chapter 3 for a full description of the flags and their meaning.

-The flags are normally used something like this.
+The flags are normally used in the following way:

-FLAG is read at regular intervals by the host (like the main output value, but generally at longer intervals) If some warnings are active, i.e. FLAG is non-zero, then the host tries to cancel the warnings found by writing FLAG = 0
+FLAG is read at regular intervals by the host (like the main output value, but generally at longer intervals).
+If some warnings are active, i.e. FLAG is non-zero, then the host tries to cancel the warnings found by writing FLAG= 0